ViliusBilota/delivery-performance-analytics/README.md

 > **Note:** Some columns such as `return_reason` and certain delivery reasons were empty in SQL, but were handled in Power BI using filters or alternative measures.

-> **Note on Returned/Lost Data:**
-> Returned and lost shipments are visible in Power BI but **not in the SQL results** because the SQL table used for querying did not include those records, while Power BI loaded the full raw dataset.
-This was identified during data profiling.

 ---

 ## 📊 SQL Queries